zehreken/simple-blog-generator/posts/2026-03-14-teaching-an-ai-to-play-kaboom.md

 Similarly the agent succesfully converged after around 3000 steps.
 This time the agent had a different quirky behaviour which I was expecting actually.
 It liked to camp in the corners.
 I think a human player would do the same in this case since the game does not really reward moving much and the obstacle density is quite low.

+You can find the source files in [this github link](https://github.com/zehreken/mini-games-rl).
 """